multi-coop/datami-website-content/texts/en/tutorial/tutorial-edition-edit-md.md

 To learn more about the markdown syntax please[ check this ressource](https://www.markdownguide.org/basic-syntax/).

-Editing an `md` file in Vizboard let you use the markdown syntax as you would usually do, so please write it as you want it and [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG).
+Editing an `md` file in Datami let you use the markdown syntax as you would usually do, so please write it as you want it and [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG).

 > **Note** :
 >